Is CLIP ideal? No. Can we fix it? Yes!: Conclusions

 \section{Conclusions}

-Inherent geometric limitations in CLIP prevent the correct representation of image content, attribute binding, spatial localization, and negation.
+Through formal logical analyses, we show that inherent geometric limitations in CLIP prevent the correct representation of image content, attribute binding, spatial localization, and negation.
 To address this problem we tap the information from CLIP's text and image encoders, creating a richer latent space with Dense Cosine Similarity Maps and Functional Rows.
 We evaluate our simple solution against a wide array of benchmarks and find that it surpasses SoTA performance.
 Future work includes scaling up our prototyped pipeline to expand on its open vocabulary potential with more sophisticated CLIP base models, scoring models, LLMs, and training data.
-Further analyses to discover other fundamental restrictions in existing VLM architectures will help guide future design choices.
+Further analyses to discover other fundamental properties of latent geometries and to explore alternative embedding manifolds beyond unit spheres will inform the design of next‐generation VLM architectures.